Apocryphon of John: Influence

-The Apocryphon, set in the framing device of a revelation delivered by the resurrected Christ to John the son of Zebedee, contains some of the most extensive detailing of classic dualistic Gnostic mythology that has survived; as one of the principal texts of the Nag Hammadi library, it is an essential text of study for anyone interested in Gnosticism.
-Frederick Wisse, who translated it, asserts that "The Apocryphon of John was still used in the eighth century by the Audians of Mesopotamia" (Wisse p 104).
+The Apocryphon, set in the framing device of a revelation delivered by the resurrected Christ to John the son of Zebedee, contains some of the most extensive detailing of classic dualistic Gnostic mythology that has survived.
+It is one of the principal texts of the Nag Hammadi library and an essential text in Gnosticism.
+Translator Frederick Wisse asserts that "The Apocryphon of John was still used in the eighth century by the Audians of Mesopotamia" (Wisse p.
+104).

-The Apocryphon of John has become the central text for studying the gnostic tradition of Antiquity.
 The creation mythology it details has been studied by Carl Jung and Eric Voegelin.

 Texts

-There are currently four surviving copies of The Secret Revelation of John.
+There are four surviving copies of The Secret Revelation of John.
 They are largely the same in their basic structure and content.
-One notable difference between the codices is their individual length.
 The Berlin Codex and Nag Hammadi Codex III are shorter than the Nag Hammadi Codices II and IV.
-Another point of departure between codices is the portrayal of the Savior/Christ figure.
-The Berlin Codex generally uses the term “Christ” more frequently, whereas the Nag Hammadi Codex III narrative often substitutes the term “Lord” or “Savior”.
-However, the Nag Hammadi Codex III closes its text with the prayer “Jesus Christ, Amen.”
-An additional distinction, with regards to the Christian framing of the texts, is that Nag Hammadi Codex III goes into greater detail about the descent of the Christ/Savior figure into the prison-world of Demiurge and his role in facilitating the reawakening and liberation of mankind.
-These distinctions may represent a certain degree of variation in the way that Gnostic cosmology was woven into a Christian context.
+Another difference between codices is the portrayal of the Savior/Christ figure.
+While the Berlin Codex uses the term “Christ” frequently, the Nag Hammadi Codex III often uses the term “Lord” or “Savior” instead, and goes into greater detail about the descent of the Christ/Savior figure into the prison-world of Demiurge and of the Savior's power to reawaken and liberate mankind.